id-contact/docs/webdocs/docs/concepts/JWE.md

     "attr_2": "attr_value_2"
 }
 ```
-with, optionally, also a session url:
+with, optionally, also a session URL:
 ```json
 "session_url":"http://example.com"
 ```